Symphony No. 39 (Mozart): Premiere

 It seems to be impossible to determine the date of the premiere of the 39th Symphony on the basis of currently available evidence; in fact, it cannot be established whether the symphony was ever performed in the composer's lifetime.
 According to (Deutsch 1965), around the time Mozart wrote the work, he was preparing to hold a series of "Concerts in the Casino", in a new casino in the Spiegelgasse owned by Philipp Otto.
 Mozart even sent a pair of tickets for this series to his friend Michael von Puchberg.
 But it seems impossible to determine whether the concert series was held or was cancelled for lack of interest.
 In addition, in the period up to the end of his life, Mozart participated in various other concerts the programs of which included an unidentified symphony; these also could have been the occasion of the premiere of the 39th (for details, see Symphony No. 40 (Mozart)).

 First eyewitness account

-However, we now have what is likely the first known eyewitness account of the performance of the 39th Symphony.
-An all-Mozart memorial concert took place in Hamburg in March 1792, where the verified performance of this symphony was noted by an eyewitness named Iwan Anderwitsch, who describes the start of the symphony as follows:
+The earliest known eyewitness account of a performance of the symphony is that of a certain Iwan Anderwitsch, who attended an all-Mozart memorial concert in Hamburg in March 1792.
+Describing the start of the symphony, he wrote:

 In modern times, the work is part of the core symphonic repertoire and is frequently performed and recorded.